gamesbook/pyprototypr/docs/hexagonal_grids.md

 1990s.

-There are in fact a number of software tools available for creating hexagonal grids.
+There are in fact a number of software tools available for creating hexagonal grids of various kinds.
 A few of them are listed below:

 * *HEXGRID* (https://hamhambone.github.io/hexgrid/) - an online hex grid
   generator which interactively creates a display, downloadable as a PNG image.